nashurgessa/Software-Testing-batch-2022-23/slides/L15-L18 Junit practices.md

         // This should fail because it's too long assertFalse(registrationController.isValidPassword("Aa@12345678901234567890a1"));
     }
 }
 ```

 ---

 #### 5.2 White Box Testing for Input Validation
-White box testing involves testing internal structures or workings of an application.
 For input validation, like ensuring a password contains at least one uppercase letter and one special character, you understand and test the internal logic.

 > **Example:** For a method `isValidPassword` that validates password criteria:
 > - **Test for at least one uppercase letter:** Provide a password with and without an uppercase letter and assert the expected outcome.